Stefan-Corneteanu/LandBnB/README.md

 # LandBnB
- An AirBnB copy made as an academic project
+ An AirBnB copy made as an academic project; a java Spring web application.